itisroach/CortexSys-Finance-Management/Readme.md

 pip install -r requirements.txt
 ```

-4. Create a project in firebase and save json file which contains project credentials and save it project folder and add its path to an .env file.
+4. Create a project in firebase and save json file in projec folder, which contains project credentials and add its path to an .env file.

 5. Apply migrations: